HOW TO FILL OUT SSA’S WORK HISTORY FORM

 HOW TO GET HELP FILLING OUT YOUR WORK HISTORY FORM

-When you hire us, we will help you complete your work history form.
-We think filling out SSA’s forms is one of the most important things you can do in your case.
-But, we want to make sure you do it correctly.
 Also, we will help you file your application for benefits.
 You can file online at the Social Security website.
 We will also help you file your appeals when the SSA denies your case.
-Make sure you hire an experienced attorney to help you throughout the SSA’s five step review process.
+Make sure you hire an attorney with years of legal experience to help you throughout the SSA’s five step review process.

 THE BEST LEGAL TEAM FOR YOUR SSD CASE

 Dianna Cannon has been helping her clients win SSD benefits for over 30 years.
 She has a license in Utah, Nevada, and California.
 Brett Bunkall has won hundreds of cases in Utah.
 He also has a license to practice in Idaho.
-Andria Summers has over 20 years of experience helping our clients win SSD and SSI benefits.
+Andria Summers has over 20 years of experience helping our clients win SSDI and SSI benefits.
 The SSA has lawyers on their side.
 You need a legal team on your side.